moinwiki/moin/docs/admin/configure.rst

 =====================
 Credentials
 -----------
-Some of the authentication methods described above will transmit credentials (like usernames and password) in unencrypted form:
+Some of the authentication methods described above will transmit credentials, like usernames and password, in unencrypted form:

-* MoinAuth: when the login form contents are transmitted to moin, they contain username and password in cleartext.
+* MoinAuth: when the login form contents are transmitted to moin, they contain username and password in clear text.
-* HTTPAuthMoin: your browser will transfer username and password in a encoded (but NOT encrypted) form with EVERY request (it uses http basic auth).
+* HTTPAuthMoin: your browser will transfer username and password in a encoded (but NOT encrypted) form with EVERY request; it uses http basic auth.
-* GivenAuth: please check the potential security issues of the authentication method used by your web server.
-For http basic auth please see HTTPAuthMoin.
+* GivenAuth: check the potential security issues of the authentication method used by your web server; for http basic auth please see HTTPAuthMoin.
 * OpenID: please check yourself.

 Contents
 --------
-http transmits everything in cleartext (not encrypted).
+http transmits everything in clear text and is therefore not encrypted.

 Encryption
 ----------
-Transmitting unencrypted credentials or contents is a serious issue in many scenarios.
+Transmitting unencrypted credentials or contents can cause serious issues in many scenarios.

-We recommend you make sure connections are encrypted, like with https or VPN or an ssh tunnel.
+We recommend you make sure the connections are encrypted, like with https or VPN or an ssh tunnel.

-For public wikis with very low security / privacy needs, it might not be needed to encrypt their content transmissions, but there is still an issue for the credential transmissions.
+For public wikis with very low security / privacy needs, it might not be needed to encrypt the content transmissions, but there is still an issue for the credential transmissions.

-When using unencrypted connections, wiki users are advised to make sure they use unique credentials (== not reusing passwords that are also used for other stuff).
+When using unencrypted connections, wiki users are advised to make sure they use unique credentials and not reuse passwords that are used for other purposes.

 Password security